jrroosevelt/VS2PCG/Card clarifications M-R.md

 A: It will stun one character that is melee attacking the Red Skull.
 If that was the only attacker in the combat, the combat will be canceled.

 ^(Source: UDE FAQ)

+# Rey Fenix
+^CardNumber: ^AEW-022

+*Set: AEW*

+**The Man of 1,000 Lives** gives Rey Fenix 1000 (Health) while he's on a side (either face up or face down).
+However, if an effect causes him to lose this power, he will be treated as if he has 0 (Health) and will be KO'd immediately.

+^(Source: Rule insert)

 # Rhino
 ## [Rhino](http://vs.tcgbrowser.com/images/cards/big/CV1-013.jpg) (Sinister Syndicate)